 We went camping a few years ago.
 A real adventure – we lived in the tent for five whole weeks.
-We loved most of it and it was just as lovely to come back home to our 'holding' environment.
+We loved most of it, and it was just as lovely to return home to our 'holding' environment.

 I noticed that I felt much more relaxed when I was at home.
 I realised that I was in a state of heightened alertness for the whole five weeks of camping.
 Even without being fully aware of it, I was scanning what was going on around, day and night.
 At home, I felt like I could close the door and switch off the radar.
 I felt safe and held.

 I often remember that experience when I think about boundaries and children.
 I believe that children need boundaries, and when we set them, they can relax into them and get on with their business of growing up.
 They feel safe and held.

 If clear boundaries are a healthy, helpful thing, why do children test them so much?
 I believe that often it’s because they need to know that they can trust us to hold that boundary for them, to keep them safe.

 There is an art and science to setting boundaries clearly, kindly and staying connected with your child as you do that.

 There is no one way that will work in every situation.
 I will share some ideas that will help you see the boundary that you are about to set from your child’s point of view, why they might be testing it, and what might be a good way to respond.

 For example, you tell your six-year-old son that you need to go to the shops, and you hear a straight: 'I don't want to.'
 Where do we go from here?
 Here are three questions that might shed some light on the matter.